 If you’re developing apps that run in Kubernetes, running them locally with Docker Compose may seem like a simple solution.
 But it can cause problems, as your local environment will be very different from how your apps run production.
 Developing against a local Kubernetes cluster (like Docker Desktop or Minikube) can help address this issue, but it can be slow to build and deploy containers to Kubernetes every time you make a change in your code.

 Luckily there’s a class of tools that help make these local workflows easier.
 In this series, we’ll be looking at some of those tools and their features.
 Our previous post in this series was about Tilt.
 In this post, we’ll be looking at Skaffold, which Google created.
 Another popular tool for development workflows is called DevSpace.
 I work at Loft Labs, the company that created DevSpace, and I have a big interest in developer productivity.
-So I wanted to see what Skaffold had to offer.
+In another one of my articles, you can learn more about DevSpace as another Docker Compose alternative for Kubernetes.
+But in this post, we are going to take a look at what Skaffold has to offer.

 Let’s take a look at Skaffold, starting with the installation.